seven1m/onebody/README.md

 # OneBody

+*WARNING*: This is the 'next' branch, where some heavy-duty refactoring is going on.
+This branch is most likely broken right now.
+Be sure to `git checkout master` if you want the old stable OneBody.

 OneBody is open-source, web-based social networking and online directory software for churches.
 OneBody is built on Ruby 1.9.3, Rails 3.2 and MySQL.